Department of Health

 Healthcare workers

-If a rash develops in the 3 weeks after immunisation, the worker should be removed from contact with other staff patient contact until varicella is excluded or lesions have crusted over.
+If a chickenpox-like rash develops in the 6 weeks after immunisation, the worker should be removed from patient and staff contact until varicella is excluded or lesions have crusted over.

 If a healthcare worker is exposed to a confirmed case of varicella or herpes zoster they may continue working with other staff patient contact, if they have a history of previous infection or immunisation.
 They should be advised to report any febrile symptoms or rash developing within 3 weeks of exposure and then avoid contact with other staff patient contact until varicella is confidently excluded.

-If the worker is susceptible and has been exposed, vaccination within 5 days of exposure is indicated.
-They should report any rash that occurs within 6 weeks of vaccination and avoid patient contact, as above.
-If vaccination is refused, no patient contact should take place between days 10 and 21 after first exposure.
+If the worker is non-immune and has been exposed, vaccination within 5 days of exposure is indicated.
+They should report any rash that occurs within 6 weeks of vaccination and avoid patient and staff contact, as above.
+If vaccination is refused, no patient contact should take place between days 8 and 21 after first exposure.

 Shingles in a healthcare worker